vaughany/moodle-profilefield_maincourse/readme.md

 * Click Administration -> Edit profile
 * Scroll to the section Other Settings (or if you created your own section, that one).
 * Choose a course from the drop-down menu.
+* Save the settings.
+* On the profile view page which follows, you'll see a new entry similar to "Main Course: Internet Security (IS001)".

 ## To do

-* Only show student enrolments, not teacher, manager etc?
+* Only show student roles, not teacher, manager etc?
 (This doesn't duplicate entries in the menu, but they probably shouldn't be there.)
 * Ignore certain course IDs.
 * Make the above be configurable.

 ## Bugs